lucasfeklein/scb-frontend/README.md

 An intelligent Chatbot that extracts information from a client's website and delivers well-structured, highly efficient, and pinpoint accurate responses.
 Embedding this Chatbot onto a client's website is as simple as copying and pasting a script tag.

-## Links for the Frontend and Widget
+## Links for the Backend and Widget

 - [scb-widget](https://github.com/lucasfeklein/scb-widget)
 - [scb-backend](https://github.com/lucasfeklein/scb-backend)